Skip to main content

 How often should I rebalance my portfolio?

-Annual rebalancing is sufficient for most investors.
-Some use a threshold-based approach, rebalancing whenever an asset class drifts more than 5% from target.
+Once a year is enough for most people.
+Some prefer a threshold approach—rebalancing whenever an asset class drifts more than 5% from target.
 More frequent rebalancing rarely improves returns and can create tax drag in taxable accounts.

 Does rebalancing improve returns?

-Rebalancing's primary benefit is risk management, not return enhancement.
-It keeps your risk level consistent with your plan.
-In some scenarios, rebalancing slightly improves risk-adjusted returns by systematically buying low and selling high, but this isn't guaranteed.
+Rebalancing is primarily about risk management, not juicing returns.
+It keeps your risk consistent with your plan.
+In some cases it slightly improves risk-adjusted returns through that buy-low-sell-high mechanism, but that's a bonus, not a guarantee.